Under the hood

 Career transition support

 No PM titles on your resume?
-The scorer classifies your transition type (adjacent like engineering/BA/QA, or non-adjacent like sales/ops) and credits transferable experience accordingly.
-BAs get specific credit for the requirements-to-release cycle.
-Tips focus on reframing and positioning.
+The scorer recognizes your background type and credits transferable experience accordingly.
+Tips focus on reframing and positioning for PM roles.

 🤝